UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 <a href="https://smokeandmirrors.store/pages/preparing-the-cut"><img src="files/honeycomb-bed.jpg" alt="honeycomb bed"></a>

 The honeycomb bed design attempts to minimise the contact whilst still providing support to small work.
 Thin pieces of metal are interlocked to create the structure resulting in the edge of these pieces being in contact and providing a reflection back to the work.

-In some cases it may be possible to counteract the flashback by placing paper based masking tape on the rear of the work so that it may absorb the reflections and protect the work.
-For acrylic, simply leave the protective coating on both sides whilst cutting.
-When cutting is complete, remove the tape and associated flashback markings.

 ## Pass through bed